What Is Speech Recognition? A Guide for App Innovators

 How Speech Recognition Works

-Although users get to see speech recognition as an effortless, instant process, it is actually a multi-stage pipeline.
-Let us dissect the common sequence by which speech data is captured, processed, and interpreted.
+Despite knowing what is speech recognition, many consider it an effortless, instant process; it is a multi-stage pipeline.
+Let us dissect the applications of speech processing by which speech data is captured, processed, and interpreted.

 1. Audio Capture